EngineerLabShimazu/sample-codelab/README.md

 # Overview

-You can create static pages like codelab.
+You can create static web pages like codelab.

 # Preview